Millie Bobby Brown slams comments accusing her of ‘looking old’ in new selfies

 “I am nowhere near ready to leave you guys.
 I love each and every one of you and I’ll forever carry the memories and bonds we’ve created together, as a family.
 I love you.
 Thank you,” she added.

-Last year, Brown celebrated another major milestone in her life: Getting married to Jake Bon Jovi.
+Last year, Brown celebrated another major milestone in her life: Getting married to Jake Bongiovi.
 In October, she gave fans an intimate glimpse into her secret Italian wedding, which took place in May 2024, by sharing breathtaking photos from the ceremony.

 “Forever and always, your wife,” she wrote in the caption, as she shared glimpses from their celebration at Villa Cetinale in Italy.